albovieira/cache-layer/README.md

 #### MemCached

-To use memcached you need to inform a server or it will set a localhost as default.
+To use memcached you have to inform a server or it will set a localhost as default.
 So, to use it locally, you need to install memcached.
-If you have a memcached server, just inform the hosts
+If you have a memcached server, just inform the host

 ```shell
 sudo apt-get install memcached